RugbyL: World Cup Results - UrduPoint

 RugbyL: World Cup Results

-London, (UrduPoint / Pakistan Point News - 26th Oct, 2022 ) :result from the Rugby League World Cup in England on Tuesday: Group DIn WarringtonPapua New Guinea 32 Cook Islands 16
+London, (UrduPoint / Pakistan Point News - 31st Oct, 2022 ) :results from the Rugby League World Cup in England on Sunday: Group C In Leigh Lebanon 74 Jamaica 12 Group D In Middlesbrough Tonga 92 Cook Islands 10 Playing later Group AIn WarringtonSamoa v France (1700 GMT)

 Recent Stories